 Fox Hamilton, N.(2016, July).
 Online dating survivors guide.
 Human behaviour: Presented by the Psychology Society of Ireland’s SIGMAC group.Banter at Beatyard Festival, Dublin, Ireland.

 Fox Hamilton, N. (2014, May).
 Interpersonal communication: How image and language interact to affect attraction in online dating.
 Workshop for the Scientific Programme at the 28th European Federation of Psychology Students Association Congress, Baile Felix, Romania.

 I design and run workshops on design for educators, academics, practitioners and non-designers – for teaching and presentation materials and designing academic posters.
 See below for more information.

 South West Regional Drug and Alcohol Task Force (SWRDATF)

-Workshops on universal design, design for presentations, designing academic posters.
+Workshops on universal design, design for presentations, designing academic posters, and data visualisation.

 As part of an initiative run by the IADT Teaching and Learning committee I have developed and run workshops on design for educators, academics and non-designers.
 The workshops involve learning about a variety of basic design tools through practical exercises that can help with designing teaching and presentation materials that communicate effectively and engagingly.
 The workshops can be geared towards designing teaching and learning materials with an emphasis on Universal Design to provide for all students including those with learning and other difficulties, or the workshops can be aimed at researchers designing academic posters, anyone who produces presentation materials and other other products that are visual in nature.